abetusk/ellemal-data/citizen-dark/instructions/instructions.md

 Step 6 : Solder Wire Extensions
 ---

-At this point the glue is still probably drying so it's a good time to do the other things that might be needed that don't directly relate to EL patch placement.

 This step might be optional depending on how long the wires are on your EL panels, inverter and wire splitters.
 Often the EL panels don't have long wires coming out of them so they need to be extended to be able